icons8/lunacy-docs/docs/release-notes/index.md

 ### Improvements and fixes

-- Huge rendering performance improvement.
-60fps in places where was 1-10fps
+- Major rendering performance boost, achieving 60fps where it was previously 1-10fps.
-- Fix of critical save file issue on macOS
+- Resolved critical file-saving issue on macOS.
-- App update experience improved on macOS
+- Enhanced app update process on macOS for smoother experience.

 ## 10.9